PADME-PHT/playground/evaluation/isic/Readme.md

 ## Evaluation: ISIC use case

-This folder contains all files that are needed to replicate the ISIC-GEN use case as described in the paper.
+This folder contains all files that are needed to replicate the Federated Learning (FL) version of ISIC-GEN use case as described in the paper.
 Before trying to replicate the use case, please setup your development environment (backend, frontend, etc.) as described in the Readme.md in the /src folder.

 After your local Playground instance is running successfully, you can execute the following to replicate the use case: